 - Head Start Preschool will follow their local school district's decision for delays, early dismissals, and closings.
 For example if Harrisburg School District closes then the MLK center will close.
-Center staff will provide you with guidelines on delays and early dismissals for your child's center. - Early Head Start Home Base Family Days will be cancelled if the school district cancels.
+Center staff will provide you with guidelines on delays, early dismissals or virtual class days for your child's center. - Early Head Start Home Base Family Days will be cancelled if the school district cancels.
 If there is a delay, Family Days will be held.
 Home Visitors will notify you directly of any home visit delays/cancellations.